utilitywarehouse/cockroachdb-manifests/README.md

 # cockroachdb-manifests

-This is a kustomization base for deploying cockroachdb to a kubernetes cluster.
-The base depends on Cloudflares [cfssl](https://github.com/cloudflare/cfssl) as a Certificate Authority for signing certificates for securing communication between nodes and clients.
+This is a Kustomization base for deploying CockroachDB to a Kubernetes cluster.
+The base depends on Cloudflare's [cfssl](https://github.com/cloudflare/cfssl) as a Certificate Authority for signing certificates for securing communication between nodes and clients.